DUI Refusal in Pasco County

-What Constitutes a DUI Refusal to a Breath Test?
+What Constitutes a DUI Refusal of a Breath Test?

 But the prosecutor might be able to present a DUI refusal case to the jury if any of the following occurred:

-- the defendant agreed to submit to the breath test but then was unable to provide two breath samples of sufficient quantity within the allowed time period;
+- The defendant agreed to submit to the breath test but then was unable to provide two breath samples of a sufficient quantity within the allowed time;

 - the defendant provided two breath samples, which are not within .02 of one another, but then refused to submit to a third breath test; or